outwebbed/wordpress-wimp-kudu/README.md

 - scoop?
 - Github
 - Cloudflare
+- MySQL community edition (for local install on PR Deploy instances)
 - Google Cloud Platform:
   - Compute Engine (using a machine image for pre-installed kudu deploy win server instance, if not starting from scratch)
   - Cloud SQL (mysql v 5.x)